PaulinaCakalli/R-Software-Examples/time series and applications.md

 ### 1) Simulation of Time Series with Trend and Seasonality, *T*<sub>n</sub>=an+bcos(πn/3)+ccos(πn/6), n=1, ..., 100

-As it can be seen from the graphical results the time series is a superposition of a growing trend and two seasonality (periods 6 and 12).
+As it can be seen from the graphical results the time series is a superposition of a growing trend and two seasonalities (periods 6 and 12).

 ```R